Management of NYU Network Infrastructure Resources Policy

-A school or department that wishes to have responsibility for managing any Network Infrastructure Resources must submit a request to the Office of the Vice President, Information Technology and Chief Information Officer for review.
+A school or department that wishes to have responsibility for managing any Network Infrastructure Resources must submit a request to the Office of the Vice President, Information Technology & Global University Chief Information Officer for review.
 Requests must include a high-level business requirement for locally run network electronics or servers providing specialized network services, and must include a technical analysis demonstrating a gap in NYU IT's existing service which makes it impossible for NYU IT to meet the business requirement.

 Delegations will be reviewed periodically to ensure they continue to meet the requirements set forth in this policy.
 Failure to meet these requirements may result in revocation of delegated privileges.